-Dudley Caribbean and Friends Association was set up in the early 1980s as a result of local individuals within the African Caribbean community seeking to meet the immediate and emerging social welfare needs of the African Caribbean community in Dudley.
+The Dudley Caribbean and Friends Association (DCFA) was established in the early 1980s by members of the local African Caribbean community.
+Their goal was to address the immediate and growing social welfare needs of the community in Dudley.

 Levene has been our Manager for the last 19 years supporting African Caribbean communities near and far.